- 1 Who Is Jordan Kilganon?

-In the first phase of Bounce Kit, prepare to spend a lot of time in the gym – it is dominated by strength training exercises that are to be done mostly in the 5-6 reps range.
+In the first phase of Bounce Kit, prepare to spend a lot of time in the gym.

 While this phase may be difficult, especially for someone without a prior weightlifting experience, it is well worth the effort.

-In fact, the strength training routine is one of the strongest aspects of the entire program – there’s a great variety of lower-body exercises that hit all the key muscle groups that are involved in the mechanics that go into vertical jump.
+It’s got a great variety of lower-body exercises that hit the key muscle groups that are involved in the mechanics of vertical jumping.